Shyp/rickover/README.md

 ## Processing jobs

-When you get a job, you can do whatever you want with it - your dequeuer just needs to satisfy the [Worker][worker] interface.
+When you get a job from the database, you can do whatever you want with it - your dequeuer just needs to satisfy the [Worker][worker] interface.

 ```go
 // A Worker does some work with a QueuedJob.